DouglasUrner/CS-Pathway/README.md

 Organized around a "school based enterprise" - a social impact game development studio.
 The work of the studio is designed to support students who are not ready for, or able to find, internship opportunities.

+Some of the early classes in the internship option overlap with the in-school option, for example the A+ Certification class builds and maintains the gaming consoles used by the game development track for their public playtesting and marketing.

 ### Supporting Classes